-Producer Prices Change in Iceland averaged 5.29 percent from 2007 until 2021, reaching an all time high of 68.50 percent in November of 2008 and a record low of -12.40 percent in January of 2014.
+Producer Prices Change in Iceland averaged 5.61 percent from 2007 until 2021, reaching an all time high of 68.50 percent in November of 2008 and a record low of -12.40 percent in January of 2014.
 This page provides - Iceland Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Iceland Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Iceland Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

 Producer Prices Change in Iceland is expected to be 17.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Iceland Producer Prices Change is projected to trend around 8.00 percent in 2022 and 6.00 percent in 2023, according to our econometric models.